 Mark D. Young

-Mark D. Young is head of the firm’s Derivatives Regulation and Litigation Group.
+Mark D. Young is co-head of the firm’s Derivatives Group.
 His practice focuses on financial services regulation, derivatives and agency litigation, legislative advocacy, and business and transactional counseling.

 In the area of financial services regulation, Mr. Young represents major corporations, exchanges, trading platforms, brokerage houses, banks, pension organizations and investment managers before the U.S. Commodity Futures Trading Commission (CFTC), Securities and Exchange Commission (SEC), Department of Labor and federal banking agencies.
 He is actively advising clients on the development of federal regulatory policy on all forms of derivatives under the Dodd-Frank Act.